iCliniq Logo

 Patient's Query

-TE was diagnosed because of a pull test with Telogen bulb hairs fell out and there were new hairs growing back in.
-I swear I feel little hairs all over my scalp but I cannot see them.
-And when I had blood work done they checked the nutrition levels as well with nothing significant enough besides something to do with thyroid.
+TE was diagnosed because of a pull test with a Telogen bulb.
+The hair fell out, and new hair was growing back in.
+I swear I feel little hairs all over my scalp, but I cannot see them.
+When I had blood work done, they checked the nutrition levels as well, with nothing significant enough besides something to do with my thyroid.
 Though I might have had hypothyroidism, the doctor said the level was not low enough to treat it.
-So I was not diagnosed with hypothyroidism.
+So, I was not diagnosed with hypothyroidism.

 Answered by Dr. Priya B. T